lectorjs/lector/CONTRIBUTING.md

 This project encourages contributions from the community.
 You can contribute in the following areas:

-### Feedback

-Help make the project better by sharing your ideas.
+- **Feedback**: Help make the project better by sharing your ideas.
 Start a conversation by opening a [feedback discussion](https://github.com/ju4n97/lector/discussions).
 Once discussed and accepted, an issue will be created, allowing you to work on it or leave it for others to work on.

-### Documentation

-Help improve the project’s documentation.
+- **Documentation**: Help improve the project’s documentation.
 Small changes like fixing typos or broken links can be submitted directly as a PR.
 For bigger changes, start a conversation by opening a [feedback discussion](https://github.com/ju4n97/lector/discussions).

-### Bug discovery

-Help improve the project’s stability by identifying and reporting bugs.
+- **Bug discovery**: Help improve the project’s stability by identifying and reporting bugs.
 Before flagging an issue, [ensure it hasn't already been addressed](https://github.com/ju4n97/lector/issues).
 If no one else has reported it, you can either fix it yourself or leave it for others to fix.

 ## Contribution workflow